AWinterCoding/Project_Home_Room/README.md

 # User Story

-AS A USER I want to be able to see where my homeroom students are, why they are there SO THAT I can assign students out to different classrooms if needed.
+AS A USER (teacher) I want to be able to see where my homeroom students are, and why they are there SO THAT I can assign students out to different classrooms if needed and track attendance.

 ## Acceptance Criteria